Scriptbash/QRaven/README.md

 * QGIS (3.20 and above) must be installed.
 Prior versions may not work with the plugin
   * https://qgis.org/en/site/forusers/download.html
-* To use the BasinMaker options, Docker must be installed on your computer and properly configured.
+* To use the BasinMaker options and the GridWeights generator, Docker must be installed on your computer and properly configured.
 Linux users must make sure to follow the post-installation steps provided by Docker
   * https://docs.docker.com/get-docker/
 * QRaven works on Linux and Windows.
 It should work on Mac as well, but testing must be done